-To assure one-stop services are available to everyone, information about our OMJ CENTER services, referral and support services are in usable and understandable formats and languages.
+To assure one-stop services are available to everyone, information about our OMJ Center services, referral and support services are accessible in usable and understandable formats and languages.

-In Ohio, individuals wishing to file for unemployment benefits can do so on-line at, 24 hours/day.
-They can also file by phone or come into an OMJ CENTER for access to benefits.
-WIOA requires that the one-stop Centers provide assistance to individuals filing unemployment compensation (UC) claims via on-site staff trained in UC claims filing or that the Centers provide phone or technology staff assistance within a reasonable time.
-Area 7 will work with ODJFS to assure that staff take advantage of training when it is provided by the state to assure OMJ CENTER staff can assist with UC claims.
+In Ohio, individuals wishing to file for unemployment benefits can do so on-line, 24 hours/day.
+They can also file by phone for access to benefits.
+WIOA requires that the one-stop Centers provide meaningful assistance to individuals filing unemployment compensation (UC) claims which includes provision of phones or technology staff assistance within a reasonable time.
+The GOWB works with ODJFS to ensure that staff attend training when it is provided by the state to assure OMJ Center staff can assist with UC claims.

 Ohio is one of fourteen states in which welfare services are delivered through county government.
-Because WIOA services in Area 7 are also county driven this assures that the OMJ CENTERs in Area 7 meet the requirement under WIOA that 'TANF agencies identify TANF employment and support services that qualify as career services and provide access to those services through the OMJ CENTERs.'
-Each of the Area 7 member counties are able to assist customers in initiating an application for Temporary Assistance to Needy Families (TANF) services along with a determination of their eligibility for the WIOA Adult, Dislocated Worker and Youth program.
+Because WIOA services in the region are also county driven this ensures that the OMJ Centers meet the requirement under WIOA that 'TANF agencies identify TANF employment and support services that qualify as career services and provide access to those services through the OMJ Centers.
+Each of the GOWB member counties are able to assist customers in initiating an application for Temporary Assistance to Needy Families (TANF) services along with a determination of their eligibility for the WIOA Adult, Dislocated Worker and Youth program.